Kaylaf3001/Kaylaf3001/README.md

-# 💫 About Me:
+# 💫 About Me

-# Hi there, I'm Kayla 👋<br><br>I'm a third-year university student at Varsity College, currently pursuing a degree in **Computer Science** with a focus on **Information Systems** and **Application Development**.<br><br>My passion lies in building impactful software solutions — from desktop applications with WPF, to Android mobile apps, and cloud-based projects on Microsoft Azure.
-I enjoy learning new technologies, collaborating on open-source projects, and continually expanding my skills in software development.<br><br>## What I’m working on<br>🖥️ WPF and desktop application projects  <br>📱 Android app development  <br>☁️ Cloud computing with Azure  <br>💻 Web development (ASP.NET, WordPress)
+Hi there, I'm Kayla 👋

+I'm a third-year university student at Varsity College, currently pursuing a degree in **Computer Science** with a focus on **Information Systems** and **Application Development**.

+My passion lies in building impactful software solutions — from desktop applications with WPF, to Android mobile apps, and cloud-based projects on Microsoft Azure.
+I enjoy learning new technologies, collaborating on open-source projects, and continually expanding my skills in software development.

+## What I’m working on

+🖥️ WPF and desktop application projects
+📱 Android app development
+☁️ Cloud computing with Azure
+💻 Web development (ASP.NET, WordPress)

 ## 🌐 Socials: